tongwu23/Amath481/README.md

 Finite Element Methods
 Spectral Methods
 Programming is an integral part of this course, and I utilize [Python/MATLAB] for implementing the numerical methods.

+🔧 Tools and Libraries
+The programming environment and tools used in this repository include:

+Python with libraries such as: numpy for numerical computations matplotlib for visualizations scipy for advanced numerical methods scikit for finite element and advanced PDE solvers.